ashcode028/IP-ASSIGNMNETS-IIITD/README.md

 # IP-ASSIGNMNETS-IIITD(PYTHON)
 ## assignments,tuts,labs conducted in the monsoon semester2019
 ### ASSIGNMENT 1
 	1. String operations in python.
 	2. Basic knowledge about JSON.
 Making URL queries and reading their output.
 	3. Basic sorting algorithms.
 	4. The concept of importing various modules in python.
 	5. Introduction to Currency Exchange Service.
 	6. Testing using unittest
+	7. DICTS ,TUPLES used
 ### ASSIGNMENT 2
 	1.How to use call frames to model function execution.
 	2.The difference between a call frame and global space.